wangshisheng/WuKong/README.md

 - Whether selected modules are logically connected.
 - Whether the generated R code contains a complete code block marked by triple backticks.
 - Whether all required packages for the selected modules are installed.
+- Whether the selected LLM backend returned valid R code instead of an API error message.
+- Whether package-loading statements are included in the generated workflow code.

+### 9. WuKongmini result interpretation fails

+WuKongmini generates bilingual scientific interpretation through a second LLM request after stepwise execution.
+If interpretation fails, please check:

+- Whether the selected LLM backend is still reachable.
+- Whether the model context length is sufficient for the workflow code and result summaries.
+- Whether the API quota or local model memory is sufficient.
+- Whether the stepwise output is extremely large.

+For large workflows, using a stronger long-context model is recommended.

 ## Contact